evry-bergen/kubernetes-workshop/labs/1-pods/README.md

-# Lab 1: Creating and managing pods
+# Lab 1: Creating and Managing Pods

 At the core of Kubernetes is the Pod.
 Pods represent a logical application and hold a collection of one or more containers and volumes.
 In this lab you will